-We carry out precautionary gritting when the road surface temperature is forecast to fall below 0°C.
+We carry out precautionary gritting when the road surface temperature is forecast to fall below 0°C and there's a risk of ice and snow.

 Roads are gritted in the following order: